 A sprain is a tearing and stretching of ligaments or an injury to the bands of collagen tissues—hard bands of fibrous tissues that link two or more bones to a joint.
 The primary function of the ligament is to give passive stabilization of a joint, and it plays a crucial role in proprioceptive function.
 A sprain is a sudden stress on a joint or joint being forced suddenly outside, and elastic fibers are significantly stretched.
 The joint sprain occurs in the ankle (uncontrolled inversion of the ankle causes lateral ankle ligaments and anterior talofibular ligaments to fracture).
 A mild sprain can be treated or cured at home.
 Initial treatment or first aid is icing, rest, compression, and elevation.
 More than 2500 people are victims of sprain every day.

 Grades of injury

-A sprain can range from mild (few fibers rupture) to severe (completely rupture).
-There are three primary grades of sprain, including;
+A sprain can range from mild (few fibers rupture) to severe (complete rupture).
+There are three primary grades of sprain;

 1. Grade I: (mild sprain)